-Prior to starting development, it is important to understand which veterinary regulations apply as this can affect study requirements, labeling, manufacturing, and distribution of the end use product.
-In most cases, the regulatory purview is based on the product’s mechanism of action (chemical reaction within the body, metabolism, immune modulation, topical insecticidal, etc.).
+Prior to starting development of a veterinary product or technology, it is important to understand which veterinary regulations apply to a product or service, and if any veterinary clinical trials are required before sale and distribution.
+The regulatory purview can affect study requirements, labeling, manufacturing, and distribution of the end use product.
+In most cases, the regulatory purview is based on the product’s mechanism of action (chemical reaction on or within the body, metabolism, immune modulation, topical insecticidal, etc.) and intended use.
 The following generally describes the various veterinary regulatory agencies and the veterinary products they regulate.

 US Regulations – Veterinary (additional information)

 Veterinary drugs (pharmaceuticals) are regulated by the Food and Drug Administration Center for Veterinary Medicine (FDA-CVM).
 Veterinary pharmaceuticals must satisfy the veterinary regulatory requirements of a New Animal Drug Application (NADA), or abbreviated NADA (ANADA) before being eligible for marketing, distribution or sale.
 Minor Use Veterinary Drugs: certain products may qualify to be developed under the Minor Use Minor Species (MUMS) category.
 Similar to orphan drug status for human pharmaceuticals, these products are intended for minor use indications or for species that qualify as a minor species.
 In addition, these products may enjoy a conditional license in advance of satisfying a full veterinary drug approval, permitting their sale and distribution under limited conditions